 What is a Registered Designated Caregiver?

-A registered designated caregiver is someone over the age of 18 who assists a medical cannabis patient by administering cannabis, picking up medical cannabis from a distributor, or, – new effective July 1! - cultivating cannabis plants on the patient’s behalf.
+A registered designated caregiver is someone over the age of 18 who assists a medical cannabis patient by administering cannabis, picking up medical cannabis from a distributor, or, cultivating cannabis plants on the patient’s behalf.
 A caregiver can grow up to eight cannabis plants for a patient and may not be a caregiver for more than six patients at once.
+A caregiver can also extract cannabis concentrates from home grown plants for patients subject to one caveat: extractions cannot involve a volatile solvent (see Minn.
+Stat.
+Sec.
+342.09, subd.
+3).
 Note: patients who live in the same household count as one patient.

 How to Become a Registered Designated Caregiver

-The medical cannabis patient must log in to their medical cannabis patient file within the Office of Medical Cannabis and add a registered designated caregiver, along with any other information asked for.
+The medical cannabis patient must log in to their medical cannabis patient file within the Office of Medical Cannabis and add a caregiver, along with any other information asked for.

 If the registered designated caregiver is going to cultivate cannabis plants for the patient, the patient must assign their right to cultivate cannabis plants to the registered designated caregiver in their file.